Welcome to the third edition of Articulation for 2016.

 This year has marked one of the biggest developments in humanities and social sciences education at the University in many years, with the completion and opening of Arts West at the start of Semester Two.
 A milestone in the history of the Faculty, Arts West provides a strong foundation for teaching innovation and adaptability to current and future pedagogies in the Bachelor of Arts.
 The new spaces in Arts West provide superb resources for teaching and learning and provide our undergraduate students with a distinctive new home in the historical heart of the Parkville campus, adjacent to the iconic Old Arts building.

-We have just concluded another popular four-part series of Melbourne Masterclasses delivered in partnership with the National Gallery of Victoria with this year’s Melbourne Winter Masterpieces, Degas: A New Vision.
+We have just concluded another popular four-part series of Melbourne Masterclasses delivered in partnership with the National Gallery of Victoria with this year's Melbourne Winter Masterpieces, Degas: A New Vision.
 Alumni and friends were given exclusive access to the exhibition and were taken on a rich journey of discovery on the life and art of Edgar Degas, the celebrated Realist painter associated with the Paris Impressionists.
-To learn more about the Faculty’s community education programs, visit our website.
+To learn more about the Faculty's community education programs, visit the Engage with us web page.

 Exciting partnership activations continue next month with the Eureka Challenge presented by the Faculty of Arts in partnership with the Hellenic Museum.
 Participants in the challenge will receive a series of clues unlocking Greek design influences on some of Melbourne’s most monumental landmarks touring the city through a Greek lens.
 Members of the Challenge have an opportunity to win a return trip to Greece, coinciding with Open House Athens 2017 and cultural tours of the city in partnership with the Benaki Museum.
 Closer to home, in August the Faculty partnered with scholars in the School of Design at a symposium to mark the fiftieth anniversary of China’s Cultural Revolution, engaging with Chinese Australians who shared their recollections of that period of history.